 Share from the Start screen

-Users can share download links to their favorite apps directly from the Start screen to their social networks or contacts by using the Share charm.
+Users can share download links to their favorite apps with their social networks or contacts by using the Share charm on the Start screen.
 If no app tile is selected, a screenshot of the Start screen is shared instead.

 Snapped apps

 Users can multitask with two apps running on the screen at the same time.
 One appears snapped in a narrow area on the left or right edge of the screen.
 The other app fills the rest of the screen.
-Users can easily resize their apps to make the smaller one big and vice versa.
-This feature works only on screens that are more than 1366 pixels wide.
+Users can resize their apps to make the smaller one big.
+This feature works on screens that are more than 1366 pixels wide.

 App switching

 Users can get back to their most recently used apps by swiping in from the left side of their screen or clicking on the left edge.
-Users can quickly swipe to open the app, or they can slide it to either side to snap it onto the screen.
+Users can quickly swipe to open the app, or they can slide it to either side to snap it on the screen.

 File association

 Users can associate a certain file or content type to be opened by a specific default app.
-If a user doesn't have the correct app installed to open that file type, they are redirected to the Windows Store to download it.
+If a user doesn't have the correct app installed to open that file type, they’re redirected to the Windows Store to download it.

 Music app

-The Music app works out of the box with local or HomeGroup music content.
+The Music app is included with Windows 8 and is the default player for music files.
 It's responsive, optimized for touch devices, and takes advantage of features such as docking and sharing.

 Playing media to digital media receivers